jainkunika/CodSoft/Readme.md

-# Repository Name: FunGames
+# Repository Name: CodSoft

 ## Overview

-Welcome to the **FunGames** repository, which contains three simple console-based games implemented in C++.
+Welcome to the **CodSoft** repository, which contains three simple console-based games implemented in C++.
 Below, you'll find a brief description of each game and how to run them.

 ## Games Included